 The Village's Historic Preservation Ordinance establishes the Historic Preservation Commission, identifies the landmark designation and certificate of appropriateness process, and requires the review of Significant Properties for which repair, rehab, reconstruction, restoration, or demolition is proposed prior to permit approval.

 Repair, rehabilitation, reconstruction, restoration, demolition, improvement or signage involving more than 20% of any individual street facade or any window replacement of a street facade requires a certificate of appropriateness.
 Please review the Historic Preservation Ordinance for definitions, construction and design standards, additional provisions and information regarding economic hardship waivers.
 The Commission has 45 days from the submission of a complete application to review the proposed work.
-Recommendations by the Commission are advisory and there is no penalty for noncompliance.
 A complete application includes:

 - The applicant's name or the owner's name if different from the applicant;